Agent Harness

 - wake scheduling policy

-- upper-layer Chat or Work semantics
+- external routing or publication semantics